Phileosopher/toolbox/README.md

 4. Months or years later, they need to do that thing again.
 5. Recurse to Step 1.

-I often find neat things, but I don't trust my memory, so I add them here to avoid re-researching.
-But, I couldn't tell you what I want to do several years from now.
-Since I have been a data hoarder in the past, so it's either this collection or terabytes' worth of hypothetically useful software.

-I only aim for things I anticipate will be around in 5-10 years, which omits many candidates:
-1. If the site is interpreted as suspicious by government authorities (e.g., [for piracy](https://trendless.tech/torrent/)), it won't likely stick around, though some future iteration of it will float out there somewhere.
-2. When the tool is bleeding-edge technology, a few years from now it'll likely get shoved behind a vastly overpriced paywall, with an open-source iteration floating out there somewhere.
-3. Many [tech startups](https://trendless.tech/entrepreneur/) curate "kitchen sink" tools that do many things, but in a few years that tool will be repurposed several times over once they've found their market or were acquired by a [FAANG corporation](https://trendless.tech/faang/).
-4. Quick-reference sheets are great, but should _still_ be useful later on.
-Some [protocols](https://trendless.tech/protocols/) move around, others stay nearly the same or simply get more features.
-5. Large-scale [enterprise-grade](https://trendless.tech/enterprise/) software must be maintained by [large-scale entities](https://gainedin.site/groups-large/), so their service is counter-intuitively _more_ likely to fall apart if they don't provide [an open-source implementation](https://trendless.tech/floss/).

-Someone can use a computer for _many_ things, and people are constantly inventing new things, so everything is broken into malleable and somewhat arbitrary groupings:
-- Audio: to work with sound for some intended aesthetic
-- Communicating: to communicate with other people, directly or indirectly
-- Files/OS: to manage computer files or operating systems
-- Hardware: to make or manage physical things, which typically includes computer hardware
-- Math: for calculation-specific needs
-- Money: for lucre-specific needs
-- Network: for computers across a network
-- Text: to work with language for some intended aesthetic
-- Visual: to visually design or adapt things which contain some intended aesthetic

 Further, some patterns keep cropping up in each domain, and sometimes take on a life of their own:
 - Business: to somehow conduct [business](https://notageni.us/business/) with others (e.g., [marketing](https://notageni.us/marketing/), [accounting](https://notageni.us/accounting/))
 - Consuming: human consumption only, without modification to it